striblab/startribune_dataviz/20180225-bloomington/README.md

 # 20180225 Bloomington

 The City of Bloomington&#39;s plan to split into neighborhoods.
+Built using [Mapbox](https://github.com/mapbox/mapbox-gl-js) and [jQuery](https://github.com/jquery/jquery).

 ## Data